-- A. The Commission shall provide for the development, maintenance, operation, and utilization of a coordinated database and reporting system. - B. The Commission shall assign each applicant for a Multistate License a unique identifier, as determined by the Rules of the Commission. - 569 C. Notwithstanding any other provision of State law to the contrary, a Member State shall submit a uniform data set to the Data System on all individuals to whom this Compact is applicable as required by the Rules of the Commission, including: - 572 1.
+- A. The Commission shall provide for the development, maintenance, operation, and utilizationof a coordinated database and reporting system. - 567 B. The Commission shall assign each applicant for a Multistate License a unique identifier, as568 determined by the Rules of the Commission. - 569 C. Notwithstanding any other provision of State law to the contrary, a Member State shall 570 submit a uniform data set to the Data System on all individuals to whom this Compact is 571 applicable as required by the Rules of the Commission, including: - 572 1.
 Identifying information; - 573 2.
-Licensure data;

-- 3. Adverse Actions against a license and information related thereto; - 575 4.
-Non-confidential information related to Alternative Program participation, the beginning 576 and ending dates of such participation, and other information related to such 577 participation; - 5.
-Any denial of application for licensure, and the reason(s) for such denial (excluding the reporting of any criminal history record information where prohibited by law); - 580 6.
-The existence of Investigative Information; - 7.
-The existence presence of Current Significant Investigative Information; and - 8.
-Other information that may facilitate the administration of this Compact or the protection of the public, as determined by the Rules of the Commission. - D. The records and information provided to a Member State pursuant to this Compact or through the Data System, when certified by the Commission or an agent thereof, shall constitute the authenticated business records of the Commission, and shall be entitled to any associated hearsay exception in any relevant judicial, quasi-judicial or administrative
+Licensure data; - 574 3.
+Adverse Actions against a license and information related thereto; - 575 4.
+Non-confidential information related to Alternative Program participation, the beginning and ending dates of such participation, and other information related to such participation; - 578 5.
+Any denial of application for licensure, and the reason(s) for such denial (excluding the 579 reporting of any criminal history record information where prohibited by law); - 580 6.
+The existence of Investigative Information; - 581 7.
+The existence presence of Current Significant Investigative Information; and - 582 8.
+Other information that may facilitate the administration of this Compact or the protection 583 6.
+Other information that may facilitate the administration of this Compact or the protection 6.
+Other information that may facilitate the administration of this Compact or the protection 6.
+Other information that may facilitate the administration of this Compact or the protection 6.
+Other information that may facilitate the administration of this Compact or the protection 6.
+Other information that may facilitate the administration of this Compact or the protection 6.
+Other information that may facilitate the administration of this Compact or the protection 6.
+Other information that may facilitate the administration of this Compact or the protection 6.
+Other information that may facilitate the administration of this Compact or the protection 6.
+Other information that may facilitate the administration of the protection 6.
+Other information that may facilitate the administration of the protection 6.
+Other information that may facilitate the administration of the protection 6.
+Other information that may facilitate the administration of the protection 6.
+Other information that may facilitate the administration of the protection 6.
+Other information that may facilitate the administration of the protection 6.
+Other information that may facilitate the administration of the protection 6.
+Other information that may facilitate the administration of the protection 6.
+Other information that may facilitate the administration of the protection 6.
+Other information that may facilitate the administration of the protection - 584 D. The records and information provided to a Member State pursuant to this Compact or 585 through the Data System, when certified by the Commission or an agent thereof, shall 586 constitute the authenticated business records of the Commission, and shall be entitled to any 587 - associated hearsay exception in any relevant judicial, quasi-judicial or administrative